Hierarchical firewall policies

 Even if the service projects are under a different folder than the host project, the VM interfaces in the shared network still inherit from the host project folder rules.

 In VPC Network Peering scenarios, the VM interface associated to each of the VPC networks inherits the policies in the hierarchy in the respective VPC networks.
-Following is a VPC Network Peering example where the VPC peered networks belong to different organizations.
+The following is a VPC Network Peering example where the VPC peered networks belong to different organizations.

-- To create and modify hierarchical firewall policies and rules, see Using hierarchical firewall policies.
+- To create and modify hierarchical firewall policies and rules, see Use hierarchical firewall policies.